makrai/notes/debnath-25-appraisal-to-affect-flow.md

 Alok Debnath, Yvette Graham, Owen Conlan
 ACL 2025

+# Abstract

-* the multidimensional cognitive model of Appraisal Theory offers significant advantages for analyzing emotions in conversational contexts, addressing the current challenges of inconsistent annotation methodologies
+* the multidimensional cognitive model of Appraisal Theory offers significant advantages for analyzing emotions in conversational contexts, addressing the challenges of inconsistent annotation methodologies
 * we present AppraisePLM,
   * a regression and classification model trained on the crowd-EnVent corpus
   * outperforms existing models in predicting 21 appraisal dimensions